Skip to main content

 Enforce is the guide for supported hook clients and manual hook flags.
 Deploy AI Watch is the canonical guide for MDM package configuration, including the Sessions flag.
 Enforce and Sessions are separate controls: Enforce hooks can block unmanaged Shadow MCPs as soon as they are installed, while full session scanning records detailed prompts, reasoning, tool calls, and scanner results in Sessions.

+Hook enforcement depth varies by client.
+Windsurf enforces on pre-tool events only.
+Runlayer can deny a Windsurf tool call before it runs, but cannot block or rewrite Windsurf tool output.
+Windsurf tool output is still recorded in the session timeline, and scanner results on that output are observational.
 Use Set up Sessions above as the checklist for Full session scanning, Hook clients, and event hook installation.
 Use Deploy AI Watch for managed deployments.
 After hook installation or MDM redeployment, restart the AI client so the new hooks load.

 Reviewing Sessions